SayangitBIT/IRC-Client/README.md

 - You can join atmost one channel at a time.
 - Sometimes the client pipe application may not output newly received messages.
 Pressing the enter key on the console usually fixes it.
-- When the client is idle for too long, the socket throws a recv error with error code: 10054.
+- When the IRC client is idle for too long, the socket throws a recv error with error code: 10054.
   Refer to Windows Socket error codes for more information.
 - Client pipe application may sometimes abruptly shutdown and WriteFile function in the SampleApp throws an error code: 232.
 - Synchronization issues between sent messages and received responses might occur.
 (I have done my best to handle several cases)